 - You can use specialized software and CFR tools to collect fragmented information from various employee groups from different locations.

-- When due recognition is obtained in a hybrid work set up, it gives the motivation for employees to work autonomously with accountability.
+- When due recognition is obtained in a hybrid work setup, it motivates employees to work autonomously with accountability.

 For more information on how OKRs managed on Profit.co can help you better communicate and connect with your employees, schedule a demo with our OKR experts today!